a1ex4/ownfoil/README.md

   ownfoil:
     container_name: ownfoil
     image: a1ex4/ownfoil
-    environment:
+   # environment:
-      # For write permission in config directory
+   #   # For write permission in config directory
-      - PUID=1000
+   #   - PUID=1000
-      - PGID=1000
+   #   - PGID=1000
     volumes:
       - /your/game/directory:/games
       - ./config:/app/config
     ports:
       - "8465:8465"
 ```
+> [!NOTE]
+> You can control the `UID` and `GID` of the user running the app in the container with the `PUID` and `PGID` environment variables.
+By default the user is created with `1000:1000`.
+If you want to have the same ownership for mounted directories, you need to set those variables with the UID and GID returned by the `id` command.

 You can then create and start the container with the command (executed in the same directory as the docker-compose file):